feathersjs/feathers/docs/api/databases/knex.md

 ### KnexService(options)

 `new KnexService(options)` returns a new service instance initialized with the given options.
-The following example extends the `KnexService` and then uses the `mongodbClient` from the app configuration and provides it to the `Model` option, which is passed to the new `MessagesService`.
+The following example extends the `KnexService` and then uses the `sqliteClient` from the app configuration and provides it to the `Model` option, which is passed to the new `MessagesService`.

 ```ts
 import type { Params } from '@feathersjs/feathers'